 Sometimes, giving green tea for children may work wonders for them in the following ways:

-- You may give your kid a little green tea if you feel he is always tired and lacks energy.
+- You may give your kid a little green tea if you feel they are always tired and lack energy.
 Make sure you watch out for any food allergy.
-If he seems energetic and happy, you may give him a very small quantity of green tea next day as well.
+If they seem energetic and happy, you may give them a small quantity of green tea the next day as well.

 - Green tea contains the compounds catechin and amino acid theanine.
 Drinking green tea on an average of five cups a week could help them fight off influenzaiXA widespread viral infection, particularly in high-risk populations, and has the potential to be fatal. .
 Honey can be added to warm green tea for additional benefits.

-- Having green tea may reduce his chances of developing a cavity and bad breath as it contains catechin that works against these.
+- Having green tea may reduce his chances of developing a cavity and bad breath as it contains catechin that works against these (1).
 Add lemon to your green tea for its antibacterial properties.
 Remember that there is no adequate research to back this claim yet.